 DO NOT WAIT FOR RESULTS

-Step 2: Commence empiric antibiotic therapy (doses are for normal renal function)
+Step 2: Commence empiric antibiotic therapy (doses are for normal kidney function)

 Patient group |